MauriUser032/sales-data-analysis/README.md

 Key Insights

-•	Business depends heavily on Classic & Vintage Cars (58% of revenue).
+-	Business depends heavily on Classic & Vintage Cars (58% of revenue).

-•	Revenue concentration is high: few customers generate the majority of sales.
+- Revenue concentration is high: few customers generate the majority of sales.

-•	USA is the main market, followed by Spain and France.
+-	USA is the main market, followed by Spain and France.

-•	Clear seasonality: sales peak in Q4 (November), likely due to holiday season demand.
+- Clear seasonality: sales peak in Q4 (November), likely due to holiday season demand.

+## License
+MIT License — free to use for portfolio and demonstration purposes.